-The Canon PowerShot G3 X and the Canon PowerShot G9 X Mark II are two digital cameras that were officially introduced, respectively, in June 2015 and January 2017.
+The Canon PowerShot G3 X and the Canon PowerShot G9 X Mark II are two digital cameras that were announced, respectively, in June 2015 and January 2017.
 Both the G3X and the G9X Mark II are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is considerably smaller (40 percent) than the Canon G3 X. Moreover, the G9X Mark II is substantially lighter (72 percent) than the G3X.
 It is worth mentioning in this context that the G3X is splash and dust resistant, while the G9X Mark II does not feature any corresponding weather-sealing.